And we're back, Rushland Boy here on the Excellence in Broadcasting Network.

 Why are they doing this?

-Efficiencies, they're combining their average, they're adding to their fleet.
+They're adding to their fleet.

-The more airplanes you have, and the more you can fill them up, the more you can put them in the air, the more you can reduce your debt load.
+The more airplanes you have and the more you can fill them up, the more you can put them in the air, the more you can reduce your debt load.

-They're gonna need fuel.
+They're going to need fuel.

-Otherwise the merger does.
+Otherwise, the merger does.

-There's some there's some cabal of people that want you to suffer, and they're sitting there manipulating the price above and beyond the market.
+And they're sitting there manipulating the price above and beyond the market.

 That isn't the case, but there are people that want you to suffer.

-There are people that want you to be challenged, there are people that want you to be mad about this, and there are people that want you blaming people and companies, industries for this, because they will benefit.
+And there are people that want you blaming people and companies, industries for this because they will benefit.

-And nine out of ten times these are the same people who also try to convince you that they stand for you.
+And nine out of ten times, these are the same people who also try to convince you that they stand for you.

-The little guy, the average American, you can count on them to make sure this kind of stuff doesn't happen to you, and when it does, they're the ones in private going.
+The little guy, the average American, you can count on them to make sure this kind of stuff doesn't happen to you.

 We got them right where we want them.